 Doddingsells is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Doddingsells family lived in Warwickshire.

 The surname Doddingsells was first found in Warwickshire at Maxtoke, a parish, in the union of Meriden, Atherstone division of the hundred of Hemlingford. "

 This place, written Machintone in Domesday Book, is therein certified as having woods one mile in length and half a mile in breadth.
 William de Odingsells, in the reign of Henry III., had a charter of free warren in all his demesne lands here; and his son and successor claimed by prescription, in the reign of Edward I., a court-leet, with gallows, tumbrell, and assize of bread and beer, which were allowed."

 Early History of the Doddingsells family

-Another 164 words (12 lines of text) covering the years 113 and 1130 are included under the topic Early Doddingsells History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Doddingsells research.
+Another 48 words (3 lines of text) covering the years 113 and 1130 are included under the topic Early Doddingsells History in all our PDF Extended History products and printed products wherever possible.

 Doddingsells Spelling Variations